OoruLabs Podcast

 Know, Think, Build, Change

-His Relief Riders initiative during the COVID pandemic won the 2021 UN World Bicycle Day Special Award and was nominated for the 2022 Nobel Peace Prize.
+His groundbreaking Relief Riders initiative during the COVID-19 pandemic earned the 2021 UN World Bicycle Day Special Award and a nomination for the 2022 Nobel Peace Prize.
+The initiative spread across 12 cities with over 600 volunteers, demonstrating the power of community-led sustainable mobility solutions during crisis.

-India's premiere urban affairs podcast exploring cities, governance, infrastructure, and civic engagement through in-depth conversations.
+India's premiere urban affairs podcast exploring cities, governance, infrastructure, and civic engagement through in-depth conversations with urban experts and policymakers.

 Listen Now →

 Field guide chronicling a decade-long citizen campaign that brought commuter rail to Bengaluru.
-90 lessons for change-makers.
+90 lessons for change-makers on urban activism and policy advocacy.

 Read the Book →

 Essays and reflections on urban policy, civic action, and systemic change.
-Sharing insights from the intersection of technology and governance.
+Sharing insights from the intersection of technology, governance, and sustainable urban development.

 Read Articles →

-Gamified mobility intelligence platform driving 342% increase in cycling infrastructure allocation and helping cities become climate-friendly.
+Gamified mobility intelligence platform driving 342% increase in cycling infrastructure allocation and helping cities become climate-friendly through data-driven urban planning.

 Visit AltMo →

-COVID pandemic initiative that spread across 12 cities with 600+ volunteers, winning UN World Bicycle Day Award and Nobel Peace Prize nomination.
+COVID pandemic initiative that spread across 12 cities with 600+ volunteers, winning UN World Bicycle Day Award and Nobel Peace Prize nomination for community-led crisis response.

 Have a question, collaboration idea, or want to discuss urban sustainability?
 Get in touch.